Can You Take Ashwagandha During Pregnancy?

 Is Ashwagandha Safe in Pregnancy?

 Ashwagandha is one of the oldest known adaptogens.
 An adaptogen is a particular herb or plant that helps our body manage stress.
 It aids the adrenal system and balances the hormonal levels.
 This herb has been used for many centuries in India by Ayurvedic practitioners, but can you take ashwagandha while pregnant?
 Well, at this time it cannot be said that it is safe to consume during pregnancy.
-In India, pregnant women generally take ashwagandha to improve their vitality and to steady the progress of their growing baby.
+In India, pregnant women generally take Ashwagandha to improve their vitality and to steady the progress of their growing baby.
 But it is best avoided during pregnancy because it can induce abortion.
 If you still want to take it, consult your doctor first.
-Ashwagandha or any other herb should be consumed only after your doctor gives you a go ahead.
+Ashwagandha or any other herb should be consumed only after your doctor gives you the go-ahead.

 Risks of Consuming Ashwagandha During Pregnancy

-There are different views on the use of ashwagandha during pregnancy.
-Medical experts and ayurvedic specialists are of the belief that ashwagandha can make a woman feel energetic and lively during pregnancy, which makes it a must-have supplement during pregnancy.
+There are different views on the use of Ashwagandha during pregnancy.
+Medical experts and Ayurvedic specialists are of the belief that Ashwagandha can make a woman feel energetic and lively during pregnancy, which makes it a must-have supplement during pregnancy.
 Taking it as a supplement after delivery also helps a new mother.
 It helps her regain her energy, reduces the stress, and eventually aids stimulation of the mammary glands to help in milk production.
 However, apart from its various benefits, there are also a lot of risks associated with it.

 Ashwagandha is known to cause early onset of menstruation.
 This is the reason why it is commonly avoided in enormous quantities during pregnancy.
 Consuming this herb in large quantities is linked to the risk of abortion.
 Ayurvedic consultants and experts generally suggest a limited intake of this herb, i.e., less than half a teaspoon or just a teaspoon every day.
 However, this amount should also be checked with a doctor.